suncoast-devs/handbook/lessons/react-hooks/index.md

 const counterValueAndSetMethod = useState(0)
 ```

 This line of code does a few things.
-First it declares that we are going to use
+First, it declares that we are going to use
 some state.
-It then says that the initial value of the state is going to be the
+It then says that the state's initial value is going to be the
 number `0`.

 ### `useState` rules